BlueBody/PhotoCropper/README.md

+# About
+This branch is trying to unite the feature of choosing photo without crop and being able to compress the bitmap size under 1MB.

 # PhotoCropper

 PhotoCropper is a light-weight but sharp and smart tool to help you crop photos on android devices.
 By providing a simple callback interface for developers and encapsulating the tricky things of cropping photos into a library.
 It makes the logic much more easier and simpler.